vinodkd/sid/docs/journal.md

 Sun Feb 24 14:14:05 2013 : just found an issue with the process logic: sid.rb:173-182 needs to treat the case where a component is refered to but not declared above separate from a declared component that might have implementation details. right now both are subsumed. will fix it after getting the gen code to work for arch images

 Sun Feb 24 15:45:10 2013 : fixed all issues with img creation as well as the process logic.
 Naming this version 1.5 because its not quite the rewrite that warrants a 2.0 tag; yet fixes a lot of issues and makes sid really usable now.
+Sun Feb 24 17:32:10 2013 : Todo: figure out how best to organize documentation.
+The current gh-pages is out of sync with the recent changes and i dont see the point of continuing. maybe just keep the readme updated, keep the dogfood files out of gitignore and then point to the generated html should do it, methinks.